fivethirtyeight/d3-pre/README.md

 ## Usage

-There are two things that you need to do to use this library.
+There are two things that you need to do to use this library:

 ### 1. Include d3-pre in your javascript